lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Minimal Writing Structure

-Topic title: Title, H1, or H2
+Topic title: <title, h1, or h2>
 Gerund, preposition, present tense, or a noun phrase.
-For example, Understanding Access Management, Access Management Requirements.
+For example: Understanding Access Management, About Access Management Access Management, Access Management Requirements.

+Topic paragraph: <para>
-Topic paragraph: Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.
+Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.

 #### Example of a Concept
 Access Management <title, h1, or h2>

-Access management is the process of controlling access to resources through authentication and authorization.
+<para>Access management is the process of controlling access to resources through authentication and authorization.
 Authentication confirms a user's identity and credentials.
 Authorization determines whether a user has sufficient privileges to access a resource.
-Learn more here.

 ### Tasks
 Tasks show how to use a feature or an element of our products to accomplish a task or a goal.
 We usually do this with a numbered or bulleted list.
 Some examples of tasks are authenticating from a browser, or installing the CDM on a small cluster.